 Wanda Gág Louise Brooks Hedy Lamarr

-Femme Fatales Collection, Algiers, Dishonored Lady, The Strange Woman, Pop Flix, 2009
+Femme Fatales Collection: Algiers, Dishonored Lady, The Strange Woman

-Even a cursory look at this trio, all of whom came to prominence in the late 1920s, shows some common threads underlying the fabric of their success as well as that of their enduring legacies.
-All three had German connections, all were dancers in their youth, and all were creative in multiple fields.
+Even a cursory look at this trio, all of whom came to prominence in the late 1920s, shows some common threads underlying the fabric of their success as well as their enduring legacies.
+All three had German/Austrian connections, all were dancers in their youth, and all were creative in multiple fields.
 They were all sexually independent, in non-traditional ways.